Serhey2016/offerland/FRONTEND_DEBUG_GUIDE.md

 ## 🚀 Debug Workflow Rules

+### ⚠️ CRITICAL: FRONTEND_DEBUG_GUIDE.md Purpose & Rules
+- **THIS FILE IS FOR DEBUGGING ONLY** - not for system documentation or configuration
+- **NEVER add system configurations** - use SYSTEM_DOCUMENTATION.md for that
+- **NEVER add dependency lists** - use SYSTEM_DOCUMENTATION.md for that
+- **NEVER add Docker/Vite configs** - use SYSTEM_DOCUMENTATION.md for that
+- **ONLY document debugging methods, errors, and solutions** - keep focus on troubleshooting

+### ⚠️ CRITICAL: FRONTEND_DEBUG_GUIDE.md Editing Rules
+- **NEVER edit this file during active debugging** - it's a reference guide only
+- **ONLY update this file AFTER successfully resolving problems** - document solutions for future use
+- **ADD recommendations and improvements** - suggest what information would be useful to add
+- **DOCUMENT successful solutions** - record what worked and what didn't
+- **PRESERVE existing structure** - maintain the current organization and format

+### 📚 Related Documentation
+- **SYSTEM_DOCUMENTATION.md** - System configuration, dependencies, and setup
+- **DEVELOPMENT_RULES.md** - Development workflow and coding standards

 ### ⚠️ CRITICAL: No Test Files Rule
 - **NEVER create test files** during debugging process
 - **ALWAYS work with existing files** and current codebase